Karapet Chalyan

 Karapet Chalyan (born 7 August 1993) is an Armenian Greco-Roman wrestler.
 He is a silver medalist at the European Games and a two-time bronze medalist at the European Wrestling Championships.
 He also represented Armenia at the 2020 Summer Olympics held in Tokyo, Japan.

 Career

-In 2019, he represented Armenia at the European Games in Minsk, Belarus and he won the silver medal in the 77 kg event.
+In 2019, Chalyan represented Armenia at the European Games in Minsk, Belarus and he won the silver medal in the 77 kg event.
 In the final, he lost against Aleksandr Chekhirkin of Russia.

-He won one of the bronze medals in the 77 kg event at the 2020 European Wrestling Championships held in Rome, Italy.
+Chalyan won one of the bronze medals in the 77 kg event at the 2020 European Wrestling Championships held in Rome, Italy.
 In the same year, he competed in the men's 77 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.
 In 2021, he lost his bronze medal match in the 82 kg event at the 2021 European Wrestling Championships in Warsaw, Poland.

-He competed in the men's 77 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
+Chalyan competed in the men's 77 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
 He lost his bronze medal match against Rafig Huseynov of Azerbaijan.

-He competed in the 82 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
+Chalyan competed in the 82 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.